Staff

 Manager, Outreach Services

 Meital holds a BA Degree from Tel Aviv University and a Social Work diploma from MacEwan University.
-She currently studies for her Master’s degree in clinical social work.
+She is currently studying for her Master’s degree in clinical social work.

 Ext.
 236